afombravo/tnseeker/README.md

 ---

-## Optional Arguments:
+## Optional Arguments and their meaning:

   -h, --help   show this help message and exit

-  -s S         Strain name.
-Must match the annotation (FASTA/GB) file
+  -s [S]        Strain name.
+Must match the annotation (FASTA/GB) file names
-               names

-  -sd SD       The full path to the sequencing files FOLDER
+  -sd [SD]      The full path to the sequencing files FOLDER

-  --sd_2 SD_2  The full path to the pair ended sequencing files FOLDER (needs
+  --sd_2 [SD_2] The full path to the pair ended sequencing files FOLDER (needs
-               to be different from the first folder)
+                to be different from the first folder.
+In this case keep both ends in different folders.)

-  -ad AD       The full path to the directory with the .gb and .fasta files
+  -ad [AD]      The full path to the directory with the .gb and .fasta files

-  -at AT       Annotation Type (Genbank)
+  -at [AT]      Annotation Type (Genbank: -at gb | gff: -at gff)

-  -st ST       Sequencing type (Paired-ended (PE)/Single-ended(SE)
+  -st [ST]      Sequencing type (Paired-ended (PE)/Single-ended(SE))

   --tst [TST]  Test mode to confirm everything works as expected.

   --tn [TN]    Transposon border sequence (tn5: GATGTGTATAAGAGACAG).
-Required for triming and proper mapping
+Required for triming and better/faster mapping.

   --m [M]      Mismatches in the transposon border sequence (default is 0)

   --k [K]      Remove intermediate files.
 Default is yes, remove.

-  --e [E]      Run only the essential determing script. required the
+  --e [E]      Run only the essential determing script.
+Requires the
                all_insertions_STRAIN.csv file to have been generated first.

   --t [T]      Trims to the indicated nucleotides length AFTER finding the
                transposon sequence.
-For example, 100 would mean to keep the 100bp after the transposon (this trimmed read will be used for alignement after)
+For example, 100 would mean to keep the first 100bp after the transposon (this trimmed read will be used for alignement after)

-  --b [B]      Run with barcode extraction
+  --b [B]      Run with barcode extraction.

-  --b1 [B1]    upstream barcode sequence (example: ATC)
+  --b1 [B1]    upstream barcode search sequence (example: ATC)

-  --b2 [B2]    downstream barcode sequence (example: CTA)
+  --b2 [B2]    downstream barcode search sequence (example: CTA)

-  --b1m [B1M]  upstream barcode sequence mismatches
+  --b1m [B1M]  upstream barcode search sequence mismatches (default is 0)

-  --b2m [B2M]  downstream barcode sequence mismatches
+  --b2m [B2M]  downstream barcode search sequence mismatches (default is 0)

-  --b1p [B1P]  upstream barcode sequence Phred-score filtering.
-Default is no
+  --b1p [B1P]  upstream barcode sequence Phred-score filtering. (default is 1)
-               filtering

-  --b2p [B2P]  downstream barcode sequence Phred-score filtering.
-Default is
+  --b2p [B2P]  downstream barcode sequence Phred-score filtering. (default is 1)

-               no filtering
-  --rt [RT]    Read threshold number
+  --rt [RT]    Read threshold number in absolute reads number (default is 0).
+All insertions with <= reads will be removed.

-  --ne [NE]    Run without essential Finding
+  --ne [NE]    Run without essential finding

   --ph [PH]    Phred Score (removes reads where nucleotides have lower phred
-               scores)
+               scores) (default is 1)

-  --mq [MQ]    Bowtie2 MAPQ threshold
+  --mq [MQ]    Bowtie2 MAPQ threshold (default is 42)

-  --ig [IG]    The number of bp up and down stream of any gene to be
-               considered an intergenic region
+  --ig [IG]    The number of bp up and down stream of any gene that will be ignored before a non maped DNA strech is considered an intergenic region.

-  --pv [PV]    Essential Finder pvalue threshold for essentiality
-               determination
+  --pv [PV]    Starting pvalue threshold for essentiality determination.
+Default is 0.05. p-value will be lowered iterativelly based on the optimization of the gold set essential genes.
+If no genes are present.
+The value will be the default one (or other if indicated)

-  --dut [DUT]  fraction of the minimal amount of 'too small domains' in a gene before the entire gene is deemed
+  --dut [DUT]  The correct essentiality calling of features that have both 'too small domains' and 'non-essential' sub-gene divisions needs a special case.
-               uncertain for essentiality inference
+               When the latter two are present, if 'too small domains' > ('too small domains' + 'non-essential') * dut-value (The default is 0.75), then a feature will be demeed 'too small domains' in its entirity.
+Otherwise, 'non-essential'.

-  --sl5 [SL5]  5' gene trimming percent for essentiality determination (number
+  --sl5 [SL5]  5' gene trimming percent to be ignored for essentiality determination (number
                between 0 and 1)

-  --sl3 [SL3]  3' gene trimming percent for essentiality determination (number
+  --sl3 [SL3]  3' gene trimming percent to be ignored for essentiality determination (number
                between 0 and 1)

-  --cpu [CPU]  Define the number of threads (must be and integer).
+  --cpu [CPU]  Define the number of threads (must be an integer).
 Advisable when using HPC systems.

 ---
 ## Python Dependencies